Follow up to the last post

 Do most people in the US have a mailbox?
 Over here pretty much everyone has

+only a slit in the front door with a metal flap that the mailman pushes the mail through.
 It depends.
 The older housing developments all had mail boxes at curbside(a little smaller than a cat carrier) so the mailman could just drive along and stick the mail in the box without having to get out of his truck.
 When I was a kid our neighborhood was like that.
 Then over time people got rid of those and put smaller letter sized ones up next to the front door.
 My neighbor across the street has the slot in the front door.
 It's just preference, I guess.
 My mailbox is the big old fashioned one, but it's halfway up the front walk.

 It's not just a few hobbyists and paranoid people then?
 Can you explain the attraction?
 It'll have to be a separate post.